oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-Kernel-compilation-and-installation.md

 [comment]: <> (Revisar daqui para baixo)

-The `.config` file keeps all the configurations that will be used during the Kernel compilation.
-In this file you can find which driver or subsystem will be compiled or not.
-The `.config` file has three possible anwser per target: (1) m, (2) y, and (3) n.
-The character 'm' means that the target will be compiled as module; the 'y' and 'n' specifies if the subsystem will be compiled/installed or not.
+The `.config` file keeps all the configurations used during the Kernel compilation.
+In this file, you can find which subsystem and configuration will be compiled or not.
+The `.config` file has three possible answers per target:
+(1) m, (2) y, and (3) n.
+The "m" character means that the target will be compiled as a module; the 'y' and 'n' designates if the target will be compiled or not as a part of the Kernel image.

 Every Linux Distribution (e.g., Arch, Debian, and Fedora) usually maintain and distribute their own `.config` file.
-The `.config` file from distributions, normally enables most of the available options (specially the device drivers) because they have to run a large variety of hardware.
-It means, that you may have various device driver in your computer that you do not really need.
-However, the important thing here is: the more options you have enabled in the `.config` file, more time consume will be the compilation.
+The distributions `.config` file; normally enables most of the available options (especially the device drivers) because they have to run in a large variety of hardware.
+It means that you may have various device driver on your computer that you do not need.
+Nonetheless, the important thing here is: the more options you have enabled in the `.config` file, more time will be taken by the compilation.

 If it is your first attempt to use your own compiled kernel version, I strongly recommend you to use the `.config` file provided by your distribution to increase the chances of success.
 Later, you can expand the modification as we describe in this tutorial.

+If it is your first attempt to use your own compiled kernel version, I strongly recommend you to use the `.config` file provided by your distribution to increase the chances of success.
+Later, you can customize things as we describe in this tutorial.

 **Attention:**
-The `.config` file is Super power, invest some time to better understand it.
+The `.config` file has Superpower, I recommend you to invest some time to understand it better.
 Also, save your working `.config` files, it will save time for you.
 {: .notice_danger}

 ### Get your `.config` file

-Depending on the distribution which you use, there is two options to get `.config` file: from `/proc`, or `/boot`.
-Both cases produces the same results, but it is not all distribution that enables `/proc` option (e.g., Arch enable it, but Debian not).
-The command bellow make the copy, notice that we suppose that you are in the clone directory of Kernel.
+Depending on the distribution which you use, there are two options to get `.config` file: from `/proc`, or `/boot`.
+Both cases produce the same results, but it is not all distribution that enables `/proc` option (e.g., Arch enable it, but Debian not).
+The command bellow makes the copy, notice that I suppose that you are in the Linux Kernel directory (previously cloned).

 1. Get `.config` from `/proc`